 Here are some important foundations for teaching any highly active herding breed:

-- Start training exercises only when your dog has been well-exercised
+- Start training only when your dog has been well-exercised.

-- Always give bucketloads of positive reinforcement when warranted; and
+- Always give bucketloads of positive reinforcement when warranted.

 - Strive to find fun and creative ways to keep training fresh and interesting.